FAQ | BlazorPlate - A Multi-Tenant SaaS Starting Point Template

 Yes, BlazorPlate includes the full source code.
 Upon payment acceptance, BlazorPlate will be available for immediate download.
 Customers can access the latest releases at any time by logging into our website and navigating to My Orders in their account.

-However, it's important to note that the solution incorporates three external free and open-source libraries, such as the QuestPDF library and two other NuGet packages.
+However, it's important to note that the solution incorporates three external free and open-source libraries, referenced as NuGet packages.
 To maintain efficiency and avoid unnecessary complexities, the complete source code for these libraries is not included in the main solution.
 Instead, you can obtain the source code of these packages directly from their respective repositories, if needed.

 No. BlazorPlate is only available for purchase along with its source code, and there is no trial version available.